How Solvay responded to noise complaints

 One essential part of the project is the establishing of a monitoring system.
 The system measures the noise levels from current activities at the plant.
 Enabling swift identification of specific events, the staff can solve the problem without unnecessary delay.

-The monitoring strategy was to set sensors on the north and west sides of the site, facing the closest villages and complaining neighbours.
-Along those two axes, one sensor was set on the site property line and a second inside the village area.
+The monitoring strategy was to set sensors on the north and west sides of the site, facing the closest villages and complaining neighbors.
+Along those two axes, one sensor was set on the side property line and a second inside the village area.